-If you experience a debilitating injury, you may have a longer waiting period before receiving benefits.
-Long term disability claims normally take up to 90 days to process, sometimes longer.
-After your claim is settled, you can receive benefits for several years, until you reach age 65, or until you recover.
-Some policies pay benefits for the rest of your life, although this varies by policy and by insurer.
+If you experience a debilitating injury, you may have a more extended waiting period before receiving benefits.
+Long-term disability claims typically take up to 90 days to process, or even longer.
+After your claim is settled, you can receive benefits for several years or until you recover.
+Some policies pay benefits for the rest of your life, although this varies by policy and insurer.

 Which Type of Disability Insurance Is Right for You?

-Long term illnesses and injuries can devastate your personal finances.
-You may have enough savings to weather a month’s reprieve from work, but a three year battle with cancer can drain resources quickly.
-If you must choose between long and short term disability insurance, you’d be smart to adopt a long term disability policy, which offers significantly greater financial protection.
+You may have enough savings to weather a month’s reprieve from work, but a three-year battle with cancer can drain resources quickly.
+If you must choose between long-term and short-term disability insurance, you may want to opt for a long-term disability policy, which offers significantly greater financial protection.
 An independent insurance agent can advise you on which coverage is the right choice for you and your unique situation.

 What Do Disability Insurance Companies Need to Know?

-When you’re getting a disability insurance quote, you may need to provide information to your insurance company that you may not have had to provide for other types of policies.
-Your age and health status are the two primary factors that determine the cost of premiums.
-If you’re purchasing disability insurance services from a private company, you may even need to take a medical exam.
+When getting a disability insurance quote, you may need to provide information to your insurance company that you didn't need to provide for other policies.
+Your age and health status are the primary factors determining the cost of premiums.
+If you’re purchasing disability insurance services from a private company, you may also need to take a medical exam.

-The insurance company may ask you to provide extensive information about your medical history in an effort to understand your risk factors.
-Your occupation and income are also factors the insurance company will request in order to determine the appropriate amount coverage for you.
+The insurance company may ask you to provide extensive information about your medical history to understand your risk factors.
+Your occupation and income are also information the insurance company will request to determine the appropriate amount of coverage for you.
 All of the information they consider will ultimately impact how much your coverage costs.

 How to Buy Disability Insurance

-Your employer may offer both short term and long term disability insurance as part of your benefits package.
-While some employers may pay for the entire premium, others deduct some or all of the premium from their employees’ pay.
-Alternatively, the employer may pay for coverage up to a certain limit and allow the employee to pay extra to upgrade coverage.
-For example, an employer may pay for a short term disability policy that provides up to $10,000 in coverage, but may let the employee choose a $20,000 policy by paying the additional cost out of pocket.
+Your employer may offer short-term and long-term disability insurance as part of your benefits package.
+While some employers pay for the entire premium, others deduct some or all of the premium from their employees’ pay.
+Alternatively, the employer might pay for coverage up to a specific limit and allow the employee to pay out of pocket to upgrade their coverage.
+For example, an employer might pay for a short-term disability policy with up to $10,000 in coverage but allow the employee to upgrade to a $20,000 policy by paying the additional cost themselves.

 An employer-provided disability plan is the default choice for many people.
-It is important to be aware that employer-provided plans pay only 60 to 70 percent of your income.
+It's important to know that employer-provided plans pay only 60% to 70% of your income.
 Choosing a plan of this type may leave you with less to live on at a time when you have additional expenses such as home health care or rehabilitation.
 It's also relevant to consider that bonuses and commissions aren't included as income in your disability compensation.
 Employer plans may also have monthly and annual caps.
 If you leave the company, your policy is likely to be canceled.
 An independent insurance agent can help you find a policy on your own if you don't have one through your employer or if you need to supplement their policy with additional coverage to meet your needs.

 Questions to Ask Your Insurance Company

-When you are seeking information about disability insurance, be sure to ask questions in order to fully understand what you're getting.
-Some questions you may want to ask include:
+When seeking information about disability insurance, ask the insurance company questions to understand what you're getting.
+A few questions you might want to ask include:

-- Can my policy be adjusted without repercussion?
-If you decide you need additional coverage, you might have to go through a medical evaluation again.
-If your health status has declined, you may end up paying higher premiums.
-Ask your agent about add-on coverage so you know what to anticipate in the event of this scenario.
+- Can my policy be adjusted without repercussions?
+If you need additional coverage, you might have to undergo a medical evaluation again.
+If your health status declines, you may pay higher premiums.
+Ask your agent about add-on coverage, so you know what to anticipate in the event of this scenario.

 - What is my specific waiting period?
-Your waiting period for receiving benefits will affect when you can expect to start getting coverage from your policy.
-This can also help you determine how much money you should save up to cover your cost of living during your waiting period.
+Your waiting period for benefits will affect when you can expect to start getting coverage from your policy.
+This can also help you determine how much money you should save to cover your living cost during your waiting period.

 - Is my coverage occupation-specific?
 Some policies provide benefits if you can’t physically or mentally perform your job.
 This is known as an “own-occ” policy.
 Other policies only provide benefits if you can’t perform any job that fits your education and experience.
 This is an ”any-occ” policy.
-In general, own-occ policies are preferable to most consumers than any-occ policies for most folks.
+In general, own-occ policies are preferable to any-occ policies for most folks.

 - What incentives are offered with my policy?
 If you’re disabled, returning to work may be a challenge.
 Some policies offer programs that help you reacclimatize to the work arena and take control of your daily life.